 2 Timothy 3:16-17, All Scripture is inspired by God and profitable for teaching, for reproof, for correction, for training in righteousness; that the man of God may be adequate, equipped for every good work.

-4. It is also important to note that the book of Hebrews reveals that the New Covenant is superior to the Old Covenant in every way.
+- It is also important to note that Hebrews reveals that the New Covenant is superior to the Old Covenant in every way.